Nyunnya/lazybot/README.md

 client.login(token);
 ```

-Commands can be loaded at runtime from seperate files to help organize your code better.
+Commands can be loaded at runtime from separate files to help organize your code better.

 ```javascript
 client.commands.load("./commands")